 The Carissa to the left - grown by Johnson Teh in Miami - is only 8 inches tall and has very small leaves.

-When it blooms the flower, albeit small, actually seem out of scale.
+When it blooms, the flower, albeit small, actually seems out of scale.

 Not officially identified, it is likely a Carissa 'Dainty Princess."

-They prefer to dry out a little between waterings, so fast draining soil is a must.
+They do not like being soaking wet, and prefer to dry out a little between waterings.
+Fast draining soil is a must.

 The bonsai cascade shown here to the left, appears to be a Carissa microcarpa grandiflora.

-"I thought I'd share a Carissa from a hedge that survived Hurricane Andrew . . . the house it bordered did not."
+Rick wrote: "I thought I'd share a Carissa bonsai from a hedge that survived Hurricane Andrew, the house it bordered did not."